MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-pipeline-artifact-v2.md

 **`tags`** - **Build Tags**<br>
 `string`.
 Optional.
 Use when `source == specific && runVersion != specific`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-A comma-delimited list of tags.
-Only builds with these tags will be returned.
+The comma-delimited list of tags that the task uses to return tagged builds.
+Untagged builds are not returned.
 <!-- :::editable-content-end::: -->
 <br>